eXish/ktane-iconic/README.md

 # Iconic

 This module requires special support for each included module.
-Here are the supported modules in chronological order:
+Here are the supported modules in chronological order (note that the needies and ignored modules in this list will get their own special support at a later date):

 - Wires
 - The Button